Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Fill the Sink

 Fill a sink with warm water up to your cat’s belly.
 Make sure the water is comfortably warm but not hot by testing it with your elbow.
 If you don’t have a suitable sink, a large basin or your tub may suffice.
-Fill the sink prior to bringing your cat into the room to avoid any added stress.hepper nom nom cat food bowl sphynx cat
+Fill the sink before bringing your cat into the room to avoid any added stress.hepper nom nom cat food bowl sphynx cat

 2. Avoid Distractions and Stressors